Peter Murphy (footballer, born 1990)

-Career
+Playing career

 Murphy joined Stanley as a 16-year-old.
 Towards the end of the 2007–08 season, he spent a few weeks on loan at Northern Premier League club Prescot Cables to gain experience, and signed his first professional contract with Stanley on his return from loan, in April 2008.
 He made his debut for Stanley on 26 April, in the Football League Two clash with Wrexham which ended as a 3–1 win.
 He signed a new contract in May 2010 and again in 2012.
 He then signed for Wycombe Wanderers in 2014 on a free transfer.
 He opened the scoring for Wycombe on his debut, as they beat Newport County 2–0.

 He joined Morecambe on 8 June 2015.
 He scored his first goal for the club in a 4–2 loss against Cambridge United on 24 November 2015.

 At the end of the 2016–2017 season, Murphy announced his retirement from playing, aged 27, following a long-term injury.

+Coaching career

+Since retiring Murphy has coached at Everton, Rochdale and Wigan.
+He is now a first team coach at Preston North End.